 A suspended program may apply for reinstatement of registration once the deficiencies causing suspension have been corrected.
-Applications for reinstatement of a suspended program will be accepted twice annually- February 15 and at the annual August application deadline (i.e., August 22, 2016).
-The Program Director must submit a completed application indicating a request for reinstatement and the current reinstatement fee to ACVS by the stated deadline.
+Applications for reinstatement of a suspended program will be accepted twice annually- February 15 and at the annual August application deadline (i.e., August 21, 2017).
+The Program Director must submit a completed application indicating a request for reinstatement by the stated deadline.

-The form must be signed by the Program Director, all Supervising ACVS Diplomates participating in the program and the department chairperson (or someone in an equivalent administrative rank, such as practice owner).
-Collaborative programs must obtain signatures from administrators at each site.
+The Program Director must contact ACVS to gain access to the current application.
+The application must be signed by the Program Director, all Supervising ACVS Diplomates participating in the program and the department chairperson (or someone in an equivalent administrative rank, such as practice owner).
+Collaborative programs must obtain signatures from Supervising ACVS Diplomates and administrators at each site.